Azure/azure-sdk-for-media-services-extensions/README.md

 // The Origin locator for the multi-bitrate Smooth Streaming or MP4 asset.
 Get a reference to it from the context.
 ILocator originLocator = null;

-// Make sure to create an Origin locator for the asset.

-// Get the MPEG-DASH URL of the asset for adaptive streaming.
+// Get the MPEG-DASH URL of the locator's asset for adaptive streaming.
 Uri mpegDashUri = originLocator.GetMpegDashUri();
 ```